 Hah, is that a cardboard cutout of a monster to take photos with your face in?
 Silly…

-Looks like Talindra has a witch hat now, one of the new things for this event I believe.
+Looks like Talindra has a witch hat now, one of the new things for this event.
+You could only get this hat by being in Kamadan during the ’07 Halloween event.

 B. Guild Wars Gameplay, November 2006 – mid February 2007